Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 Warning

-Before running Forgesync, ensure you have backups.
-The tool will overwrite any repositories at the destination that share the same names as those on the source Forgejo instance.
-Proceed with caution.
+Before running Forgesync, make sure you have backed up your repositories from the destination if you have any and plan to keep them.
+Forgesync will overwrite any repositories at the destination that share the same names as those on the source Forgejo instance, so be careful.

 🔑 Required token scopes